johnrcd/rovi-blog/_drafts/2024-08-31-site-themes.md

 };
 ```

-Then, update your `DOMContentLoaded` handler to load a theme.
+Then, update your `DOMContentLoaded` handler to load from local storage, then set the theme with the value retrieved.

 ```javascript
 addEventListener("DOMContentLoaded", () => {